rust-lang/rfcs/text/0000-symbol-name-mangling-v2.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-### Complex Constant Data

-The RFC encodes constant values via the `<const-data> = {<hex-digit>} "_"` production, where `{<hex-digit>}` is the numeric value of the constant, not its representation as bytes.
-Using the numeric value is platform independent but does not easily scale to non-integer data types.

-It is unclear if this is something that needs to be resolved now or can be left for a future version of the mangling scheme.

 ### Punycode vs UTF-8
 During the pre-RFC phase, it has been suggested that Unicode identifiers should be encoded as UTF-8 instead of Punycode on platforms that allow it.